CalvinTomaschko/SQL-Studies/README.md

 8.5 hours, 3 assessment tests

-Using PostgreSQL locally the class goes through:
+Using PostgreSQL locally the class goes through

 *   statement fundamentals
 *   GROUP BY & HAVING